 The Saskatoon Search and Rescue Training Committee is continually looking for other relevant training opportunities for our members.
 Critical Incident Stress Management and Incident Command System training are just two examples.

 The Incident Command System (ICS) is an internationally recognized command system that coordinates the actions of emergency responders at the incident site(s) with the support staff at the Emergency Operations Center.
 The Basic Emergency Preparedness course and various levels of ICS training are offered through Saskatoon Emergency Measures Organization.
-SSAR members wanting to take courses through EMO shall first contact the Training Director and complete the required application form.
+SSAR members wanting to take courses through EMO shall first contact the Training Director.
 The Incident Command System ICS 100 may be taken online.
 (This includes the Home Study Package and the Multiple Choice Exam.
 Although not required, you may also wish to look at the ICS Incident Briefing Forms)